PHOSPHORUS AND/OR SOLIDS

 The disk filter panels do not rotate: the panels are stationary and the vacuum head rotates around the disk during the backwash cycle.
 In the event a filter cloth needs replacing, each disk is easily removable without taking the entire filter off-line.

-Also, by fixing filter disks in place, infini-D™ Filters eliminate rotating seals, thereby preventing contamination of your effluent in the event of a seal failure.
+Also, by fixing filter disks in place, infini-D™ Filters eliminate rotating seals in direct contact with filtrate, thereby preventing contamination of your effluent in the event of a seal failure.

 Building a better backwash